My research interests are mainly in areas of Artificial

 calculus, and social commitments.

-In these last years, I have been interested in the emerging field
+I became interested in the emerging field

 of computational social sciences, where I believe that a great deal